How Much Does it Cost to Create an App

 It is very important to create a thoughtful UI/UX for the application.
-Whether your app is small or big, this is the most crucial step of app development.
+It does not matter if your app is small or big, this is the most crucial step of app development.
 It takes time and money to do UI/UX well, however, it will save you cost and time in the long run.
-By having well-defined UI/UX requirements for the app, you can avoid cost escalation during development of the project.
+By having well-defined UI/UX requirements for the app, you can avoid cost escalation during the development of the project.
 The design process generally involves three key tasks:

 - Gather and understand the requirements in a Word document.